 Telogen Effluvium Treatments & Hair Regrowth

-When it comes to treating Telogen effluvium, depending on the causal factor, you can opt for different methods to restore your hair growth.
+When it comes to treating Telogen effluvium, depending on the underlying factor, you can opt for different methods to restore your hair growth.

-- When the hair loss is due to medications, you can speak to your doctor so that he/she can prescribe you with alternatives that will not impact your hair fall.
+- When the hair loss is due to medications, you can speak to your doctor so that he/she can prescribe you alternatives that will not cause further hair loss.

-- When it is due to diet, a healthy diet can be followed.
-A certified dietitian can help you in planning your Telogen effluvium diet chart for healthy hair growth.
+- When it is due to the absence of certain nutrients in your diet, a healthy diet can be followed.
+A certified dietitian can help you in planning your diet chart for healthy hair growth.

-- Diseases that lead to Telogen effluvium need to be treated first, and once they are treated, your hair cycle will return to normal.
+- Disorders and conditions that lead to telogen effluvium need to be treated first, and once they are treated, your hair growth cycle will return to normal.

 Telogen effluvium regrowth of hair can also be achieved by opting for PRP (Platelet Rich Plasma) therapy at a reputed hair clinic.
-This is a safe and non invasive treatment where blood from patients own body is extracted and put to centrifuge to separate growth factor rich platelets.
-This platelet which is rich in proteins is injected back into the scanty areas of hair growth on scalp via microneedles This treatment helps to supply the affected hair follicles with essential growth factors present in the blood platelets.
+This is a safe and non-invasive treatment where blood from the patient’s own body is extracted and put into a centrifuge to separate growth factor rich platelets.
+This platelet which is rich in proteins is injected back into the scanty areas of hair growth on the scalp via microneedles.
+This treatment helps to supply the affected hair follicles with essential growth factors present in the blood platelets.

 How To Prevent Telogen Effluvium?